The Dubai International Award For Best Practice

 The private sector entity should also demonstrate social and environmental sustainability principles and values in its core business.

-Personal Award – for contribution to urban economy and municipal finance – 2 Awards
+Personal Award – for contribution to urban economy and municipal finance – 2 Winners

 This Award category aims to recognize an individual that has made outstanding contributions to the development of urban economy and municipal finance, working for local authorities, and other related organizations.
 The individual’s work has contributed to enhancing fiscal devolution, increasing the productivity of cities, improving revenue generation and collection, providing decent jobs and equal opportunities.

-To be considered for the Award, the submission should demonstrate the effective adoption and implementation of strategies for reinvigorated urban economy and employment generation that have brought:
+To be considered for the Award, the submission should demonstrate the effective adoption and implementation of strategies for reinvigorated urban economy and employment generation including any of the following:

 - More effective business plan that increases municipal income;